 What Does Scrivener Do?

 The process of giving life to a book is complex, often sporadic and loosely organized if at all.
-Whether writing fiction or nonfiction, it can often seem more like a mind dump of words and information with no apparent rhyme or reason.
+Whether writing fiction or nonfiction, it can often seem more like a mind dump of words.
+A recording of information with no apparent rhyme or reason.
 Attempts to artificially structure this process, through outlines or outlining software, works for some writers but fails miserably for others.

 Writers like me, who have pockets, purses, and car consoles full of napkins with furiously scribbled notes about a book idea, praise it.
-For the writers who fill the backs of bill envelopes with notes about character traits observed on the subway or dialogue overheard in the grocery store checkout line, Scrivener brings relief and confirmation.
-For those who get up in the middle of the night to write down a story idea because if you don’t, you won’t sleep a wink, Scrivener captures those.
+For the writers who fill the backs of bill envelopes with notes about character traits observed on the subway or dialogue overheard in the grocery store, Scrivener brings relief and confirmation.
+For those who get up in the middle of the night to write down a story idea because you can’t sleep until you do, Scrivener captures those.

 Multiple View Document Modes

-With the ability to view and edit your manuscript in different ways, and yet simultaneously update changes into your document, Scrivener meets the needs of all types of writers.
-Writers who excel at the outlining process can do most of their writing in that mode and writers who lean toward visual process will love the index cards in the corkboard view.
+With the ability to view and edit your manuscript in different ways, yet simultaneously update changes into your document, Scrivener meets the needs of all types of writers.
+Writers who excel at the outlining process can do most of their writing in that mode.
+But writers who lean toward visual process will love the index cards in the corkboard view.